programminghistorian/ph-submissions/lessons/collaborative-digital-humanities-anaconda-jupyter.md

-# Use Jupyter and Anaconda to do topic modelling research.
+# Use Jupyter and Anaconda to script MALLET topic modelling research.

 This is a digital-humanities-specific example of what's possible with a notebook.
 We demonstrate calling [MALLET](https://programminghistorian.org/lessons/topic-modeling-and-mallet) (a very popular tool in digital humanities research) from Jupyter using a python package (gensim).
 We'll fit a MALLET LDA topic model on a collection of ee cummings poems.
 By combining Anaconda, Jupyter, python and MALLET, we can make our NLP analysis more easily reproducible and sharable.